Young father killed with one punch following fender bender in Philadelphia

 And it was while helping a friend that Lin became the victim of a deadly attack.

-It happened on Monday, May 24 as an employee of his restaurant was making a food delivery in the area of L Street and Luzerne in the Juniata section of Philadelphia.
+It happened on Monday, May 24 as an employee of his restaurant was making a food delivery in the area of L and Luzerne streets in the Juniata section of Philadelphia.

 "During the delivering process, he got into a car accident," said the victim's wife, Mrs. Zhang, who only wanted to use her last name due to safety concerns.
 She spoke to 6abc through a Mandarin translator.